arainko/ducktape/README.md

 // )

 // 4.
-Use the default value of a specific field (a compiletime error will be issued if the field doesn't have a default) val withAllMatchingFields = person
+Use the default value of a specific field (a compiletime error will be issued if the field doesn't have a default) val withDefault = person
     .into[PersonButMoreFields]
     .transform(Field.default(_.socialSecurityNo))
-// withAllMatchingFields: PersonButMoreFields = PersonButMoreFields(
+// withDefault: PersonButMoreFields = PersonButMoreFields(
 //   firstName = "Jerry",
 //   lastName = "Smith",
 //   age = 20,